mity/md4c/README.md

 input and calls the provided callback function which is repeatedly called with chunks of the converted HTML counterpart of the HTML input.

-Typical callback implementations appends the chunks in some buffer or writes them to a file.
+Typical callback implementation just appends the chunks into a buffer or writes them to a file.